osamaemumba/purview-poc/README.md

     * **Region:** Azure region in which to create the resource group.
     * **New or existing Purview Account:** Whether to create a new Purview account or use an existing one.
     * **Purview Account Name:** Name of the Azure Purview Account.
 In case of new Purview account, give a new name.
 To use an existing one, enter the name of existing purview account.
-    * **Purview Resource Group:** Povide the name of the resource group for the existing Purview account.
-Leave as it is if you are creating a new Purview account or if the existing Purview account is present in the same resource group where all other resources are going to be deployed.
     * **Data Lake Account Name:** Name of the ADSL2 storage account.
 This storage account will be created and registered as a data source with Purview account.
     * **Storage Account Name:** Name of the Blob storage account.
 This storage account will be created and registered as a data source with Purview account.
     * **Key Vault Name:** Name of the Azure Key vault.
 This is used to store Client Secret needed to perform API calls.